We’ll get to the title, but first:

 “Every satisfied customer will tell 3 people, every dissatisfied customer will tell ten”.

-If that dissatisfied customer then warns ten people off the unapproved and uninsured hack, tells them who they went to to fix it, and for their friends to look out for X badge they hold in future, that brings new understanding to a small section of the public.
+If that dissatisfied customer then warns ten people off the unapproved and uninsured hack, tells them who they went to in order to fix it, and for their friends to look out for X badge they hold in future, that brings new understanding to a small section of the public.
 They then tell 3 friends too, and from there, if this happens to hundreds of professionals, it snowballs and maybe, just maybe, things will just click in public perception, and these organisations can start to act as the grit guard in the detailing industry bucket, with the chaff trapped at the bottom whilst the approved float happily in the suds…

-– you can look that one up actually, it’s good advice to live by.
+It’s good advice to live by.